-Currently, Maltese companies carrying out activities involving distributed ledger technology (DLT) are obligated to pay the same types of taxes as any other business.
-They can also avail of tax allowances and incentives, as well as benefit from Malta’s substantial network of the double tax elimination agreements.
+Currently, Maltese companies operating in the DLT-related field are subject to the same type of tax burden as any other company.
+They also can utilize the same system of tax deductions and incentives, and benefit from a broad network of Malta’s double taxation avoidance agreements.

 - Corporate Income Tax (CIT) – 35%

-- Social Security Contributions (SSC) – vary depending on an employee’s age, salary and other conditions
+- Social Security Contributions: vary depending on an employee’s age, salary and other conditions

-- Coins – cryptocurrencies, functionally constituting the cryptographic equivalent of fiat money (created to be used as a means of payment or medium of exchange, or function as a store of value)
+- Coins – cryptocurrencies, functionally representing the crypto equivalent of fiat money, created for use as a means of payment or medium of exchange, or to function as a store of value

-- Financial tokens – analogous to equities, debentures, units in collective investment schemes or derivatives
+- Financial tokens – being analogous to equities, debentures, units in collective investment schemes or derivatives

 - Utility tokens – utility, value or application is restricted to the acquisition of goods or services either solely within the DLT platform on, or in relation to which they are issued or within a limited network of DLT platforms